claint76/inivation-docs/Hardware user guides/User_guide_-_DAVIS240.md

 ## Firmware upgrades

-If we advise you to upgrade your firmware, please read the <!--TO CHANGE--> [reflashing guide](http://www.inilabs.com/support/reflashing).
+If we advise you to upgrade your firmware, please read the [reflashing guide](https://inivation.com/support/software/reflashing/).

 ## Dimensions